billydragon17/BerlinTourCO2/README.md

 # BerlinCO2

 This Project was created for the final project in CO2 Web Development.
 The Task was to create a Web Application.
-We choosed to create a Application for tourist in Berlin.
+I chose to create a Application for tourists in Berlin.
 The Main Function is to find Events and Restaurants.
-In the Future we want to provide a Route planner service.
-Here User can pick Destinations and then automatically the perfect rout with directions shoudl be displayed.
+In the Future I want to provide a Route Planner service. with the planner, the user can pick Destinations and then the perfect route with directions should automatically be displayed.

 ###### How to Start ######